bakkot/proposal-iterator-join/README.md

 Champions: Kevin Gibbons

-This proposal is at stage 0 of [the TC39 process](https://tc39.es/process-document/): it has not yet been presented to the committee.
+This proposal is at stage 2.7 of [the TC39 process](https://tc39.es/process-document/): it awaits Test262 tests.
+Interested parties can follow or contribute based on [this testing plan](https://github.com/tc39/test262/issues/4697).

 ## Motivation